Interested in this programme? Watch our latest webinar.

 Educational Sciences: Learning in Interaction is recognised as a high quality programme and has been awarded several high ratings by different ranking-organisations in the Netherlands.
 The renowned Keuzegids Masters 2018 labelled Educational Sciences: Learning in Interaction as a Top Rated Programme, meaning this Master's scored exceptionally high across judging categories.

-The presence of students from multiple countries provides you with opportunities to explore issues in education and learning within a broader international perspective.
+Collaboration with students from multiple countries provides you with opportunities to explore issues in education and learning within a broader international perspective.
 In addition, researchers and scholars from abroad are invited for guest lectures and research seminars.
 We encourage all students to participate in international research seminars or to complete an internship abroad.